 What is a Licensed Marriage and Family Therapist (LMFT) or a Registered Associate Marriage and Family Therapist (AMFT)?

-My Registered Associate Marriage and Family Therapist number with the California Board of Behavioral Sciences is 101408.
+I am a Licensed Marriage and Family Therapist.
+My LMFT number with the California Board of Behavioral Sciences is 119841.

 What is a Licensed Professional Clinical Counselor (LPCC) or Registered Associate Professional Clinical Counselor (APCC)?